 His work has been driven by his Mexican-American identity and the current social-political climate.
 Raised in the Rio Grande Valley (RGV), his body of work addresses themes of heritage, immigration and ethnicity, which are set in contrast to his critical engagement with the assimilation and acculturation process often referred to as “Americanization.”

 His work has exhibited nationally and internationally.
-Since 2016 he has been the recipient of numerous awards and recognitions including notable and prestigious residencies at Centrum in Port Townsend, WA, Vermont Studio Center, Chateau d’Orquevaux, and most recently The Studios at MASS MoCA.
+Since 2016 he has been the recipient of numerous awards and recognitions including notable and prestigious residencies at Centrum in Port Townsend, WA, Vermont Studio Center, Chateau d’Orquevaux, The Studios at MASS MoCA, and most recently Wassaic Project (2022).

 He currently serves as an Assistant Professor at the University of Arizona School of Art.